 - Use the listing of in-network pharmacies to maximize coverage and lower your out-of-pocket cost.
 Access the list at www.firststudent.com to find a participating pharmacy.

 Does the Student Health Plan pay for routine physicals?

 - Yes – the plan pays for one physical exam per year.
 In other words, even if you are not sick, the plan will cover the cost of an annual check-up.

-Does the plan include any dental benefits?
+Does the plan include any dental and vision benefits?